 Remember to set a time limit on the feedback process.
 Projects like this could go on forever otherwise.

 Put it in your tone of voice

 Hopefully you have a clearly defined tone of voice.
-Now you have the content sorted, the wording should come naturally if you follow your brand’s style.
+Now you have the content sorted, the wording should come naturally.

 As an added benefit, it’s a great way to cut short the long debate that’s bound to happen.
 After all, the brand voice takes priority over anyone’s individual opinion about this word or that phrase!

-If you’ve got it right, your brand positioning statement will be useful straight away.
+If you’ve got it right, your positioning copy will be useful straight away.
 And variations of it will appear on everything from social media company pages to the annual report.

 Brand narrative, value proposition – forget the jargon, focus on the end product.
-Aim for a short statement summarising what makes your brand special.
+Aim for a short statement summarising what makes your organisation special.

 Involve everyone early so they feel involved and more enthusiastic about the final output.